IPO prospectus lays out main risks to Aramco's operations | MarketScreener

 INSURANCE

-Aramco does not insure against all risks and its insurance may not protect it against liability from all potential events including major crude oil spills, environmental disasters, terrorist attacks or acts of war.
+Aramco does not insure against all risks and its insurance may not protect it against liability from all potential events including major crude oil spills, environmental disasters, terrorism or acts of war.

 LITIGATION